Originally published: September 26, 2023 by Rianna MacLeod

 In some cases, the “Error establishing a database connection” message can occur because your database has become corrupted.

 If the database is corrupted but MySQL is still working, you can try restoring your database from a backup.
-If you don’t have a backup, you can take a stab restoring corrupted database tables.
+If you don’t have a backup, you can take a stab at restoring corrupted database tables.

 Corrupted database tables can occur if tables have been added or removed by new plugins and themes, or due to more unexpected issues like server crashes or website malware.
 While it isn’t directly related to this particular database connection error, it may help avoid other problems and preserve some of your website data.